pasTa4667/aldesco-plugin/README.md

 2. change to the visualizer directory and run <npm run build>
 3. press F5 select VS Extension Developement (preview)
 4. In the new vsc window: press cntrl + shift + p or open vsc command window and type visualizer
+5. Make sure to set the right paths in the Extension Settings

 # aldesco-extension README